alucard720/drupal-laravel-docker-nginx/README.md

 Install and Set Up Laravel with Docker Compose
-Setting up Laravel in the local environment with Docker using the LEMP stack that includes: Nginx, MySQL, PHP, and phpMyAdmin.
+Setting up Laravel in the local environment with Docker using the LEMP stack that includes: Nginx, MySQL, PHP,

 Why use Docker for Development

  Consistent development environment for the entire team.
  You don't need to install a bunch of language environments on your system.
  You can use different versions of the same programming language.
  Deployment is easy

 How to Install and Run the Project git clone git@github.com:hanieas/Docker-Laravel.git docker-compose exec app composer install